How ScopedLabs works

 Accuracy and responsibility

 Outputs are estimates based on the inputs you provide.
-Always validate against manufacturer specs, code requirements, and the realities of your environment (cable quality, interference, temperature, age, and load growth).
+Always validate against manufacturer specifications, code requirements, site conditions, and the realities of the environment, including cable quality, interference, temperature, equipment age, load growth, and operational constraints.